redhat-openstack/openstack-puppet-modules/README.markdown

 Default: `'https://github.com/dfarrell07/opendaylight-systemd/archive/master/opendaylight-unitfile.tar.gz'`

-Valid options: A valid URL to a valid ODL system .service file in a tarball as a string.
+Valid options: A valid URL to an ODL systemd .service file (archived in a tarball) as a string.

 ## Limitations

-* Only tested on Fedora 20, 21, CentOS 7 and Ubuntu 14.04.
+* Tested on Fedora 20, 21, CentOS 7 and Ubuntu 14.04.
 * CentOS 7 is currently the most stable OS option.
+* The RPM install method is likely more reliable than the tarball install method.
 * Our [Fedora 21 Beaker tests are failing](https://github.com/dfarrell07/puppet-opendaylight/issues/63), but it seems to be an issue with the Vagrant image, not the Puppet mod.

 ## Development

+We welcome contributions and work to make them easy!

 See [CONTRIBUTING.markdown](https://github.com/dfarrell07/puppet-opendaylight/blob/master/CONTRIBUTING.markdown) for details about how to contribute to the OpenDaylight Puppet module.